retallickj/afm-sim/README.md

 **Q** | Close the animator (and compile the recording if enabled) **O** | Open the options panel
 **P** | Pause animation
+**T** | When clocking, start a timer which automatically pauses the animation after a quarter phase.
 **S** | Timestamped .png screenshot of display window (no sidepanel) to local directory **Shift + S** | Timestamped .svg screenshot of display window with capture presets.
 **Space** | Advance the simulation one hop